alessioborgi/HelpDesk_System/README.md

 Copyright © 2022 Alessio Borgi

-PROJECT SCOPE: Implementation of a Ticketing System, that embraces both the Database and the Application Side Implementation.
+PROJECT SCOPE: Implementation of a Ticketing System, that embraces both the Database and the Application Side Implementation

 PROJECT RESULTS:
 • PostgreSQL implementation modeling 59 HelpDesk Company entities.